-Step 3A2: Establishment of the groups of products
+Step 3A2: Establishment of the Biosimilar product list

-Whenever a Biosimilars CAP project is established, all registered CAP products ("registered sources") for a given INN, plus the reference medicinal product are included in the list of products.
-For reasons of efficiency, products will be grouped and not dealt with individually.
+Whenever a Biosimilars CAP project is established, all authorised CAP products for a given INN, plus the reference medicinal product are included in the list of products.
+As a rule, products are grouped and tested together, and not dealt with individually, for reasons of efficiency.